Brain Monitoring Market: Current Analysis and Forecast (2021-2027)

 Emphasis on Product (Devices, Accessories); Disease (Traumatic Brain Injury (TBI), Stroke, Dementia, Headache Disorders, Sleep Disorders, Parkinson’s Disease, Epilepsy, Huntington’s Disease, Others), Procedure (Invasive, Non-Invasive); End-User (Hospitals, Neurology Centers, Diagnostic Centers, Ambulatory Surgery Centers & Clinics, Others); Region and Country

-Global Brain Monitoring Market was valued at US$ XX million in 2020 and is anticipated to reach US$ XX million by 2027 displaying an elevated CAGR of XX% over the forecast period (2021-2027).
+Brain Monitoring Market was valued at US$ 6 billion in 2020 and is expected to grow at a CAGR of 6.5% over the forecast period (2021-2027).
 Brain monitoring devices are used to monitor and diagnose neurological conditions by exploring the structure and function of the brain.
 This process involves the use of several brain monitoring devices such as electroencephalography devices, intracranial pressure monitors, and magnetoencephalography to track brain functions.
 In addition, these devices help monitor neural and electrical activity in the brain.
 At present, there is an increase in the demand for electroencephalography devices among healthcare providers.

 The presence of high incidence rates of diseases leading to brain disorders such as epilepsy, Alzheimer’s disease, brain tumors, and multiple sclerosis will also serve this market as high impact rendering drivers.
 According to the estimates of the WHO in 2011 the global prevalence of epilepsy and multiple sclerosis was calculated at 50 million and 2.5 million respectively.
 This alarming statistic goes to show the dire need for brain monitoring devices in the global healthcare industry today.
 The market offers a wide range of devices to treat the abnormal brain activities and restore its functioning, depending on the case.